 The stoop was a place to sit in the sun, watch the kids, talk to friends, or take family photos.
 It was an overflow space for parties, holiday family gatherings, and celebrations.
 Those stairs were the center of life and gossip on the block.
 If you were going out for a big evening, a photo outside was in order before departing for graduation, proms, or weddings.
 My mother grew up on the stoop in front of 595.

 Of the forty single-family homes on 4th Street, only nine are Brownstones.
 They are together in a row on the south side of the street in the block’s middle.
 If you walk up the slope from 8th Avenue heading east towards the Park, you will pass some modern brick homes, then five Limestone row houses before the run of brownstones begin.
 They yield to the stately Limestones again for the rest of the run to the apartment buildings at the top of the block with prestigious Prospect Park West addresses.
-All of the forty single-family homes had brownstone steps on their stoops.
+All of the forty single-family homes, even the Limestones, had brownstone stoops and retaining walls.

 In the early 1960s through June 1973, my family lived in the Brownstone at 562 4th Street, just down the street from my grandmother’s home.
 I remember a neighbor; we called her “Doe Bird,” who lived two doors up from us at 566, telling me that the tree growing just across the sidewalk from our stoop was a Linden Tree.
 It is not in the 1940 tax photo, but I remember it as a sapling when I was a kid in the 1960s.
 The 2017 photo shows it is now dominating the sidewalk.